webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

   All of that seemed overkill so for now it seemed best to make it handle one pass and you can build on top of it until you decide it needs to be changed.

-You could also make a `NoTimingHelper`
+You could also make a `NoTimingHelper`.

 ```js
 class NoTimingHelper {